cnosdb/docs/docs/reference/ecosystem.md

 - #### **Connect CnosDB**

-  Type `http://localhost:3000`，and the Grafana login screen will show up if running correctly.
+  Type `http://localhost:3000`, and the Grafana login screen will show up if running correctly.
 The original username and password are both admin.

   ![](../source/_static/img/grafana_login_page.png)